 The Districts impose a Regional Development Fee on property within the Districts ranging from a base amount of \$0.20 to \$0.50 per square foot of a Zone Lot, as adjusted by the Construction Cost Adjustment multiplier provided by the City.
-The fee is imposed to provide for the funding of certain Regional Improvements, per that certain City Intergovernmental Agreement dated September 2, 2008 (as amended) with the City.
-During 2019, the fees in effect ranged from \$0.42 to \$1.05.
+The Regional Development Fees is imposed to provide for the funding of certain Regional Improvements, per that certain City Intergovernmental Agreement dated September 2, 2008 (as amended) with the City.
+During 2022, the Regional Development Fee in effect ranged from \$0.45 to \$1.13, and the Districts collected \$3,154,593.